-Both laws disregard parallelization overhead, however if there is significant one, the speedup of parallelization will be degraded by the overhead.
-The Amdahl’s law (2.3) is argument that the speedup is limited for current sized problem, however, bigger problems can be addressed with higher number of processors and this should be considered rather with regard to Gustafson’s law (2.4).
+Both laws disregard parallelization overhead, however, if there is a significant one, the speedup of parallelization will be degraded by the overhead.
+Amdahl’s law (2.3) is argument that maintains that the speedup is limited for current sized problems.
+However, bigger problems can be addressed with a higher number of processors and this should be considered, rather than Gustafson’s law (2.4).

-2.2.1 Programming model
+2.2.1 Programming Model

-There are several levels how the parallelism is realized:
+There are several levels of how parallelism is realized:

-• Instruction level parallelism - if the instructions are independent, then they can be executed at the same time by multiple central processing unit (CPU), e.g. by several cores of the multi-core processor.
-Programs are usually written as a sequence of instruction and instruction parallelism depends mainly on compiler capabilities to recognize or reorder the instruction to execute the instruction in parallel.
-Instruction parallelism started to be systematically utilized in multi-core processor era.
+• Instruction level parallelism - if the instructions are independent, they can be executed at the same time by a multiple central processing unit (CPU), e.g., by several cores of the multi-core processor.
+Programs are usually written as a sequence of instructions.
+Instruction parallelism depends mainly on the compiler’s capabilities to recognize or reorder the instruction to execute the instruction in parallel.
+In the multi-core processor era, instruction parallelism started to be systematically utilized.

 • Data parallelism - the same operation is performed on multiple data, usually arrays.
 The instruction is distributed into multiple processors or processor cores and is executed on elements of data structure in parallel.
-This is currently characteristic feature of General Purpose Graphical Processing Unit (GPGPU) computing and programmable API such as CUDA and OpenCL
+This is currently the characteristic feature of a General Purpose Graphical Processing Unit (GPGPU), computing and programming API such as CUDA and OpenCL